 - Elements that are collected as outcomes do not have loss to follow up reflected in total. - Combined means were not combined correctly - Continuous data elements are being reported using the incorrect statistical measure (standard error is not the same as standard deviation) - Make sure that elements are being extracted at the same time point or that the wording of the study is consistent with what is being collected (ex: 30-day mortality is not the same as 90-day mortality).
-Clarify with project leads if unsure of the time point of interest is.
-Look out for inconsistencies across studies and note if there are timepoints that are commonly reported but are missed in the nest.
+Clarify if unsure of what the time point of interest is.
+Look out for inconsistencies across studies and note if there are timepoints that are commonly reported but are missed.